Go to the report, click the Export/Save As button top right, and choose either PDF, CSV, or JSON.

 This format is used for programs like Adobe Reader/Acrobat and anything that uses files with the .pdf extension.

-This can be a good one to choose for smaller data sets where you are sending something like an invoice or want a more professional looking document.
+This can be a good one to choose for smaller data sets or if you want a more professional-looking document, like an invoice.

 However, if you want to be able to work with larger data sets or be able to make changes to the report, we suggest using the CSV export option above.